Official: Repairs to interstate bridge could take months

 Road crews were poised to remove any cars that crash or otherwise become stuck on the four-lane I-55 bridge.
 The next nearest Mississippi River crossings are about 60 miles (96 kilometers) to the south near Lula, Mississippi, and 100 miles (160 kilometers) to the north near Dyersburg, Tennessee.

-The process of determining those factors could take days, and the repairs could last much longer, Degges said.
-Arkansas is in charge of inspections, while Tennessee handles maintenance and repairs, officials said.
+Pinpointing those factors could take days, and the repairs could last much longer, Degges said.

-Engineers were also trying to find out the cause of the crack.
-The fatigue of having tens of thousands of vehicles pass daily over the bridge could be a contributing factor, Degges said.
+Engineers were also investigating the cause of the crack.
+Fatigue of having tens of thousands of vehicles pass daily over the bridge could be a contributing factor, Degges said.

 “It’s fortunate that routine inspection averted a potential disaster, but the state of our crumbling infrastructure is deeply troubling,” said U.S. Rep. Steve Cohen, a Democrat whose district includes Memphis.